amsify42/jquery.amsify.form/README.md

   </form>
 ```

-As you can, I have created two forms having inputs within them and class **.amsify-form-section** to both.
+As you can, I have created two forms having inputs within them and added class **.amsify-form-section** to both.
 This will validate and submit forms one by one with jquery.ui direction effect to the left.
 The complete fields will be appended in last form and submitted.

-Make sure to include the latest jquery.ui.js file to make it work.
+Make sure to include the latest jquery-ui.js file to make it work.

 ### There are couple of more options in form sections
 1. **Form Section with timer**